Why:

 A vital reproducibility habit is to always write a master script.
 This script should run through all of your analyses in their proper order.
 It will

-- reduce all labor required of readers to executing a single script; and
+Reduce all labor required of readers to execute a single script; and

 How: